formentinif/DapperSqlGenerator/README.md

 # DapperSqlGenerator
-A simple C# class that generate CRUD Sql Code for Dapper
+A simple C# class that generates CRUD Sql Code for Dapper

 ## License